-A row of check boxes for each port is displayed for each VLAN ID.
-To include a port in a VLAN, check the box.
+A row of check boxes for each port display port members of each VLAN.
+To include a port in a VLAN, tick the box.
 To remove or exclude the port from the VLAN, make sure the box is unchecked.
-By default, no ports are members, and all boxes are unchecked.

-Adding a New VLAN :
+• Adding a New VLAN :